Baked onions (photo and recipe @ Jaci Goodman | Peri & Sons Onions).

 Most researchers agree the onion has been cultivated for 5000 years or more.
 Since onions grew wild in different areas, they were probably domesticated roughly simultaneously* all over the world.

-Onions may be one of the earliest cultivated crops, because they were easy to grow in a variety of soils and climates, were less perishable than other produce, and were easily transportable.
+Onions may be one of the earliest cultivated crops, because they were easy to grow in a variety of soils and climates, were less perishable than other produce types, and were easily transportable.
 They could be dried and preserved for times when food might be scarce.

 The high water content of onions prevented thirst as well.
-Many documents from the invention of writing (around 3200 B.C.E. by Sumerian scribes in the ancient city-state of Uruk, in present-day Iraq) describe its importance as a food in medicine.
+Many documents from the invention of writing (around 3200 B.C.E. by Sumerian scribes in the ancient city-state of Uruk, in present-day Iraq) describe its importance in medicine.

 Today, onions are used in every cuisine of the world.
 They can be baked, barbecued, broiled, candied, caramelized, fried, grilled, pickled, roasted, sautéed, spiced, eaten raw and mixed into dressings and other foods.